-On this day in 1955, hundreds of schoolchildren in the town of Stafford Springs lined up to be inoculated against polio, as part of a statewide effort to vaccinate young Connecticans against the deadly childhood disease.
+On this day in 1955, hundreds of schoolchildren in the town of Stafford Springs lined up to be vaccinated against polio, as part of a massive statewide effort to protect young Connecticans from getting the deadly childhood disease.

-Polio was the most feared childhood disease of the early 20th century.
-An untreatable virus which spread quickly and rarely exhibited any initial symptoms, polio could result in partial or total paralysis or even death.
-President Franklin Delano Roosevelt was confined to a wheelchair for most of his adult life due to a case of childhood polio; other partially-paralyzed victims were forced to remain in massive artificial respirators known as “iron lungs” in order to breathe.
+Polio was the most feared childhood illness of the early 20th century.
+An untreatable virus which spread quickly and rarely exhibited any initial symptoms, polio could result in partial or total paralysis or even death, and not just to children.
+President Franklin Delano Roosevelt was confined to a wheelchair for most of his adult life due to a case of polio he was afflicted with at age 39; other partially-paralyzed victims were forced to remain in massive artificial respirators known as “iron lungs” in order to breathe.

 “Polio,” March of Dimes website